A crossover is the part of a driveway that crosses the verge - between the kerb and the property boundary.

 During building construction

-During construction the builder must obtain a verge permit and construct a temporary crossover of crushed limestone or the like in accordance with the City’s specifications.
+During construction the builder must obtain a verge permit to construct a temporary crossover of crushed limestone (or similar) in accordance with the City’s specifications.
 After work is completed the temporary crossover must be removed and the verge reinstated.
 A permanent crossover must then be constructed to access the property.

 Constructing a permanent crossing

 While the crossover location may be taken into consideration when assessing an application for development approval or building permit, separate approval must still be obtained from the City’s Engineering Operations branch prior to constructing a permanent crossing.

 Following receipt of the application an officer will undertake an inspection of the area to assess any impact on any existing infrastructure, including kerbs, footpaths, drainage structures and any other services.
 Any changes required to existing City infrastructure will be at the owner’s expense.
 It is also the owner’s responsibility to ensure any impact on additional services, such as telephone and electricity, are resolve with the relevant authorities.